zaqxs123456/Basic-Logic-Test-for-AI/questions.md

   - Because the it has the least assumptions compared to other statements.
   - This is a version of the Linda problem, which is a famous example of the conjunction fallacy.
+  - Only [c] is the correct answer, more than one answer is considered incorrect.

 ---